An introduction to the fascinating phenomenon of wilful blindness:

 Just want an in confidence conversation over a cuppa?

 Making time to talk is an investment, not a luxury.
 There are few things that can't be resolved or alleviated with a good conversation.
-Engaging with other people, no matter what sector they work in or what level they work can be both useful and a great source of personal and intellectual growth.
+Engaging with others, no matter what level they work at or what sector they work in, can be both useful and a great source of personal and intellectual growth.